openhab/openhab-docs/_addons_bindings/zwave/doc/zipato/bulb2rgbw_0_0.md

 | Color Temperature | color_temperature | ColorLight | Dimmer |

 ### Dimmer

 The ```switch_dimmer``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### Color Control

 The ```color_color``` channel supports the ```Color``` item.

 ### Color Temperature

 The ```color_temperature``` channel supports the ```Dimmer``` item and is in the ```ColorLight``` category.

 ## Device Configuration

-The following table provides a summary of the 1 configuration parameter available in the RGBWE2.
+The following table provides a summary of the 1 configuration parameters available in the RGBWE2.
 Detailed information on each parameter can be found in the sections below.

 | Param | Name  | Description |